 - The B.A. major must also adhere the college core for the Bachelors of Arts

 Additional B.S.
 Mathematics Requirements:

-15 additional MATH courses at the 300-400 level or above that adhere to the following guidelines.Applications component: At least one course chosen from
+15 additional MATH credits at the 300-400 level or above that adhere to the following guidelines.Applications component: At least one course chosen from

 - MATH 301: Probability and Statistics I (3 cr)

 Theoretical component: At least two courses chosen from

 - MATH 410: Advanced Linear Algebra (3 cr)